Universal energy-space localization and stable quantum phases against time-dependent perturbations: Methods

 We show explicit bounds with the proof in Appendix~\ref{app:pEigenLoc}.
 Here $\epsilon_{>}$ is roughly the leakage to higher-energy ($>E_B$) eigenstates up to an energy scale, which can be exponentially bounded by Theorem~\ref{thm:static-Energy-loc}.
 The $\delta_W$ is roughly the minimum detuning from $H_{\textnormal{d}}$ between different clusters.
 Thus, the key step of the proof is to ensure that the detuning $\delta_W$ is much larger than the leakage $\epsilon_{>}$.
 It turns out that for cLDPC codes, $\delta_W$ can be lower bounded by $e^{-2n}$ with high probability, while for qLDPC codes, it is unlikely to lower bound $\delta_W$.
 This is because the ground state degeneracy of good qLDPC codes is stable~\cite{de2025low,yin2025low} against any local perturbations.

 The eigenstate localization can also affect the dynamical localization time.
-Although the exponentially long localization time in Sec.~\ref{sec:dyLoc} still works here, it can be improved to infinitely long for the dynamics under the static Hamiltonian~\eqref{eq:HdefEigenLoc} due to eigenstate localization.
+Although the exponentially long localization time in Proposition~\ref{pro:DyLocalt} still works here, it can be improved to infinitely long for the static Hamiltonian~\eqref{eq:HdefEigenLoc} due to eigenstate localization.

-\begin{pro}[Infinitely long dynamical localization with static (quasi-)$q$-local perturbation] Let $\ket{\psi(t)}$ defined in Sec.~\ref{sec:dyLoc} be initialized in one cluster $w_0$ and evolve under the static Hamiltonian: $H=H_C+V_0+H_d$.
+\begin{pro}[Infinitely long dynamical localization with static (quasi-)$q$-local perturbation] Let $\ket{\psi(t)}$ be initialized in one cluster $w_0$ and evolve under the static Hamiltonian: $H=H_C+V_0+H_d$.
 If $\lambda$ (and $q_\star$ in quasi-$q_{\star}$-local perturbations) is sufficiently small, the state resides almost within $w_0$ to infinitely long time, with a leakage bounded by $e^{-\Omega(n)}$. \end{pro}

 We show the proof in Appendix~\ref{app:DyLocInfinite}.
-Intuitively, if the perturbation is sufficiently weak, we can prove that the majority of $\ket{\psi(0)}$ come from the localized eigenstates inside $w_0$.
+Intuitively, if the perturbation is sufficiently weak, we can prove that the majority of $\ket{\psi(0)}$ comes from the localized eigenstates inside $w_0$.
 Since weights on eigenstates are conserved at any time of the evolution, the leakage outside $w_0$ can be bounded for all time.